STAND. COM. REP. NO. 833

-(4) Making technical nonsubstantive amendments for purposes of style, clarity, and consistency.
+(3) Making technical amendments for purposes of clarity and consistency.

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 774, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
-No. 774, S.D.
+As affirmed by the records of votes of the members of your Committees on Ways and Means and Judiciary and Labor that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 1100, as amended herein, and recommend that it pass Third Reading in the form attached hereto as S.B.
+No. 1100, S.D.
 1.

 JILL N. TOKUDA, Chair